 Start your test without unnecessary worries.

 Testing your system prior to the test is a great way to ensure that you start CASPer without unnecessary stress.
 Restart your computer on the day of the test to ensure needless background programs are closed.
-Perform the CASPer System Requirements Check (found on your test reservation page) to ensure that your webcam, computer, and internet connection are working properly.
+Perform the CASPer System Requirements Check (found on the account home page) to ensure that your webcam, computer, and internet connection are working properly.
 See our previous post here and our official article on the Student Doctor Network for more tips on how to prepare for the CASPer test.

 Take the full five minutes to respond.